rethink sustainability

 “I am convinced that long-term success can only be achieved through doing business sustainably on an enduring basis,” says Renata Jungo Brüngger, who is responsible for sustainability at the Mercedes-Benz Group.
 “The core of our business has always been compelling products.
 We want to build the world’s most desirable cars.
 Sustainability is central to that.”37

 Rising eco-consciousness among consumers is undoubtedly helping accelerate automotive brands’ journey towards less harmful materials.
-Surveys repeatedly show that people don’t just want sustainable products but are actually prepared to pay more for them – an average of 12% more, according to Bain & Company.38 Car brands have vied to attract buyers with their exterior designs and engine performance in the past; in the future, the environmental impact of their interiors seems set to become an increasingly important selling point.
+Surveys repeatedly show that people want sustainable products and are prepared to pay more for them – an average of 12% more, according to Bain & Company.38 Car brands have vied to attract buyers with their exterior designs and engine performance in the past; in the future, the environmental impact of their interiors seems set to become an increasingly important selling point.

 Recycled car interiors are the new chic luxury (axios.com)